Zandakar/too-long-didnt-read/_posts/post-04.md

 **Toiletry bag**
 \
 **Pilot pens**
+- Good quality, recommend
 \
 **Passport holder**
 \
 **1L drink bottle**
 - Could easily get away with 750ml
+\
 **Padlocks (in next photo) 2x**
 - Get a thick and a thin padlock (wire preferred).
 Different hostels have different locks, one size doesn't fit all.
 \
 \
-\
 ![](/assets/images/posts/post-4/bags.jpg)
 \
 \
+***-- Bag --***
-Bag: Ospray farpoint 55L (M/L).
+- Ospray farpoint 55L (M/L).
 Comes as 2 bags, a ~40L backpack and 15L daybag.
 The daybag is a pain in the ass to attach when both bags are full, but other than that I can't fault the bag and would recommend to others.
 Note that it comes in 2 sizes, and they vary greatly in where the supports are, so go to a physical store to get sized up before purchasing.